RIOT-OS/RIOT/tests/periph_hrtim/README.md

 ===============
-You should be able to initialize all the timings units with a given frequency and a given deadtime, then manage duty-cycle and phase positionning of 5 or 6 complementary PWM outputs.
+You should be able to initialize all the timings units with a given frequency and a given deadtime, then manage duty-cycle and phase positioning of 5 or 6 complementary PWM outputs.

 You should also be able to perform some basic HRTIM operations and produce the oscillograms of the HRTIM cookbook's section 2.